Argentium sterling silver: Origins and description

 Many of these properties significantly affect the traditional methods of working silver.
 For instance the absence of firescale eliminates tedious and time-consuming steps required by the silver worker using traditional sterling silver.
 It also eliminates the need for plating the final product which is often done on manufactured items because of the problems introduced by firescale.
 Tarnish resistance is of significant importance to both silver workers and the wearer of silver jewellery.

-Argentium silver was patented and is trademarked by Argentium Silver Company, UK.
+In 1994, Peter Johns obtained U.S. utility patent protection relating to silver/germanium alloys and methods for joining materials using such alloys.
+The patent subsequently expired in 2016.
+Subsequent patents relating to Argentium technology have also been granted, including U.S. Patent No. US9708691B2, assigned to Argentium International Limited, relating to investment casting processes and casting grain.
+Patents relating to Argentium technology have also been registered or granted in other jurisdictions.
+In the United States, an earlier ARGENTIUM trademark registration, U.S. Registration No. 3337868, was cancelled in 2014 following the non-filing of the declaration required under Section 8 of the Lanham Act.
+Subsequent U.S. ARGENTIUM trademark registrations have also been obtained for specified goods and services.